10-year-old leads police, state troopers on high-speed chase

 Three Westlake officers tried to stop the 2004 Toyota Avalon along the interstate and followed it for more than 15 miles (24 kilometers) at high speeds until the boy drove through a toll booth and entered the westbound lanes of the Ohio Turnpike, Westlake police Capt.
 Guy Turner said.

-Highway Patrol Sergeant Tim Hoffman said that's when at least four state troopers began joining the chase and attempted a rolling roadblock as the boy drove erratically along the turnpike with speeds reaching 100 mph (161 kph).
+Highway Patrol Sgt.
+Tim Hoffman said that's when at least four state troopers began joining the chase and attempted a rolling roadblock as the boy drove erratically along the turnpike with speeds reaching 100 mph (161 kph).
 After a pursuit of around 20 miles (32 kilometers), the boy slowed down and veered onto the grassy berm to avoid driving over stop sticks, Hoffman said.
-That's when one trooper nudged the boy's car at a slow speed into a mile post sign with his cruiser, and another cruiser blocked the car and prevented it from re-entering the road, Hoffman said.
+That's when one trooper used his cruiser to nudge the boy's car into a sign.
+Other police cars blocked the vehicle and prevented it from re-entering the road.

 "It was very lucky no one was hurt," Hoffman said.

 The boy was taken to a hospital accompanied by a legal guardian, the Highway Patrol said.
 He will be placed in the custody of Erie County Children's Services after being evaluated.
-The patrol said it will confer with the Erie County Prosecutor's Office about criminal charges.
+The patrol said it will confer with prosecutors about criminal charges.

 A Cleveland police report shows that the boy previously stole his mother's 2013 Dodge Charger on Oct.
 16. Police went to the mother's home and, a short time later, other officers responded to a call about a car driven by a small boy on I-90 in Cleveland in the high-speed lane with three flat tires, according to the report.